Companies in almost every industry have struggled over the last 18 months due to the COVID-19 pandemic.

-When the pandemic hit and countries started restricting travel, investors started selling their Boeing stock.
+When the pandemic hit and countries started restricting travel, investors began selling their Boeing stock.

-Even as the market has been improving, Boeing has still struggled to recover, likely because of negative media coverage.
+Even as the market has improved, Boeing has struggled to recover, likely because of negative media coverage.

-However, Boeing is one of the world’s foremost aircraft manufacturers, and they’re unlikely to struggle for long.
+However, Boeing is one of the world’s foremost aircraft manufacturers, and it is unlikely to struggle for long.

-In fact, now may be the right time to buy the stock as a relatively low price.
+Now may be the right time to buy the stock before the share price starts increasing.

 After making the necessary safety improvements, the 737 MAX is back in the air.

-While it will likely take some time for Boeing to return to its pre-pandemic price point, it seems that there’s potential for this stock to deliver good returns despite current travel restrictions.
+While it will likely take some time for Boeing to return to its pre-pandemic price point, it seems that there’s potential for this stock to deliver good returns as travel continues to open up.